sierraobryan/sierraobryan.github.io/README.md

 # canibeadeveloper.com
-No, I am not a web developer and yes, I copied and pasted most of this
+No, I am not a web developer
+Yes, I copied and pasted most of this